henankf223/Project-time-series/README.md

 This project uses different time series methods to try to predict stock prices of three stock 1 month into the future.
-The final delievery is in Report.pdf
+The final delievery is in TS_Report.pdf